 By Rick Steves

-People who are not of European descent might be concerned about how they'll be treated abroad.
+People who are not of European descent may worry about how they'll be treated abroad.
 In short, does it matter that you look different from most Europeans?
 I've collected the following advice from a wide range of people of color who have lived or traveled extensively in Europe.

 First off, your Americanness will probably be more notable to the Europeans you meet than the color of your skin.
 Most Europeans can spot Americans a mile away.
-And, because American culture is pervasive worldwide, any stereotypes Europeans might have about your race are likely formed by our own popular culture — our actors, musicians, athletes, and characters on TV shows.
-The Obama presidency has also informed the way Europeans think about black Americans, and Americans in general (mostly positively).
+And, because American culture is pervasive worldwide, any stereotypes Europeans might have about your race are likely informed by our own popular culture — our actors, musicians, and athletes.
+For example, the former Obama presidency influenced the way many Europeans think about black Americans.

-If you're concerned about how you'll be treated in a specific destination, ask fellow travelers of color what their experiences have been there.
+If you're concerned about how you'll be treated in a specific destination, ask fellow travelers of your ethnicity about their experiences.
 An excellent resource for African Americans, including destination-specific reports from several travelers, is the website I'm Black and I Travel.
 Or check out the Minority Travelers' Forum section of my Travel Forums.

 Will you encounter unfriendliness in your travels?
-Definitely.
-Everyone does — and of course we still live in a world where ethnicity alone affects how strangers treat each other.
+Definitely — and almost certainly racism will be behind some of it.
 But be careful not to over-attribute grumpiness to racism.
 In the words of one American traveler of color: "I think we're more likely to interpret bad behavior from non-Americans as being racist because of our history with white Americans.
-Often their impatience is just because we're American, and we're clueless about other people's cultures and practices."
+Often Europeans' impatience is just because we're American, and we're clueless about other people's cultures and practices."

 No matter your ethnicity, the best advice for any traveler is to have a positive attitude.
 If you feel uncomfortable or mistreated, head somewhere else.
 And remember that most Europeans are as interested in learning about you as you are in learning about them.